BONITA C. JACOBS TRANSFER CHAMPION AWARDS

-Each year, NISTS recognizes exemplary transfer advocates who are positively influencing policies, practices, programs, and processes to benefit transfer students.
+Each year, NISTS recognizes exemplary transfer advocates who are influencing policies, practices, and programs to benefit transfer students.

-Transfer Champions span a wide range of roles, responsibilities, and functional units, and their important and inspiring work offers a compelling model of action for others striving to affect change on behalf of transfer students.
-NISTS will honor the Transfer Champion award winners at the NISTS 2021 virtual annual conference, February 23-25, 2021.
+Transfer Champions span a wide range of roles, responsibilities, and functional units.
+Their important and inspiring work offers a compelling model of action for others striving to affect change on behalf of transfer students.
+NISTS will honor the next Transfer Champion award winners during the NISTS 2024 conference in St. Louis, Missouri, February 21-23, 2024.

 Bonita C. Jacobs Transfer Champion Award

 Named for the organization's founder, who has played a significant role in advancing the national transfer conversation, the Bonita C. Jacobs Transfer Champion Award is the most prestigious award offered by the National Institute for the Study of Transfer Students.
 Transfer Champions have demonstrated exceptional advocacy and leadership on behalf of transfer students at the state or national level.
 Throughout their careers, they have significantly improved transfer student access, persistence, and success in areas such as policy, research, or advocacy.
-Transfer Champions are nominated and selected by the NISTS Advisory Board.
-(Previous Winners)
+Transfer Champions are nominated and selected by NISTS.

 The Catalyst Award recognizes mid-career professionals who are game-changers in the transfer field.
-These individuals have worked over time to make a significant impact at the institutional, regional, and/or state level.
-Awardees demonstrate evidence of leadership, appropriate risk-taking and disrupting the status quo, along with using relevant research and theoretical frameworks to develop programs and services for transfer students.
-They ensure the sustainability of initiatives by developing staff and using data to make improvements.
+These individuals have worked over time to make a significant impact at the institutional, regional, and/or state levels.
+Awardees demonstrate evidence of leadership, appropriate risk-taking, and disrupting the status quo.
+They use relevant research and theoretical frameworks to develop transfer programs and services.
+And, they ensure the sustainability of initiatives by developing staff and using data to make improvements.
 Generally, these individuals have served in transfer-related roles for approximately ten years.
-(Previous Winners)

 Transfer Champion-Rising Star